Approx. Time Difference

 Housing options during the semester include private apartments (usually shared with other students), rooms in private homes/residences in the city, and homestays.
 Unless you are placed in a homestay, you are responsible for finding your own accommodation for the semester.
-Housing is getting increasingly more difficult to locate; UCEAP strongly advises you to start your housing search before departure.
+Housing can be difficult to locate; UCEAP strongly advises you to start your housing search before departure.

-Before the summer closure, the Study Center will send you some secure ads from previous apartment students.
+The Study Center puts ads on housing websites and will share with you the offers received.
 You are also responsible for doing additional research on your own (via the Internet and various offices centralizing offers).
-In addition, a former UCEAP student is hired for three weeks at the beginning of your stay to assist with the housing search.
+A former UCEAP student is also hired for three weeks at the beginning of your stay to assist with the housing search.
 The student assistant is familiar with the city and can help you with the housing hunt.
 Refer also to the useful websites listed in the previous section for Lyon year students.

-You may not move in with your host family in Lyon prior to the official start date and you are expected to move out of your homestay on the last day of the program.
+You may not move in with your host family in Lyon prior to the official start date.
+You will be staying in the residence hall for the first three nights of the program.
+You are expected to move out on the last day of the program.

 Rent Payment (All Programs)